cytoscape/cytoscape-manual/README.md

 Note that GitHub displays files containing Markdown with reasonably good quality.
 However, it only approximates the look of tables created via HTML.
 For an accurate view of a table, you must look at a document rendered by ReadTheDocs.

+Note that a full (browsable) link to a location has the form: "http://cytoscape-working-copy.readthedocs.org/en/latest/Chapter_3_Launching_Cytoscape.html#mylink" where "http://cytoscape-working-copy.readthedocs.org/en/latest/" is the full URL, "Chapter_3_Launching_Cytoscape" is the root name of the file containing the target link, and "mylink" is a named section (e.g., <a name="mylink">System requirements</a>.
+A link between chapters in the document has the form [My Link](Chapter_3_Launching_Cytoscape.html#mylink), and a link within the same chapter has the form [My Link](#mylink).

 ## Rebuilding the Manual
 The manual is automatically rebuilt by ReadTheDocs when the GitHub repository is updated.
 (This is courtesy of a WebHook that I installed per http://docs.readthedocs.org/en/latest/webhooks.html).